 "We ensure the success of each remote employee by how we evaluate and incentivize them.
 All our key performance indicators (KPIs) are transparent and tracked daily.
 There is a main KPI for each department and an overarching KPI for the whole Net Revenues.

 At MonetizeMore, every department KPI contributes to the overall KPI and they communicate this to each department on a regular basis.
 Using this system, each department has a clear view of how their performance KPI affects the overall growth of the company.

 Proper Task Management Software

+Using technology and software can help you manage remote employees easier, but only if they know how to use it.
 Kate Sullivan, the managing editor at TCK Publishing, believes that providing good training on the tools a remote worker needs to do their job effectively is key.

 "Make sure remote workers know how to use your company's preferred tools, like Slack, Asana, Trello, Basecamp, or other software and applications meant to help them stay in the loop and manage projects."